uic-library/Databases-Intro/_episodes/02-ERmodel.md

 * Attributes – Each entity is described by a set of features called attributes.
 For a student at UIC, the attributes could be UIN, major, level (Undergrad, Graduate or PhD) etc. All the entities in an entity set are similar and have the same set of attributes.

-Each attribute has a particular domain i.e. for Name attribute the domain could be string of length 30, while for UIN would be 9-digit integers.
-Each entity set also has a primary key, which is an attribute whose value is used to uniquely identify each record (or) entity in the set, e.g. UIN .A list of attributes whose values are unique for each entity is known as candidate key, e.g. UIN, NetID and email.
+Each attribute has a particular domain i.e. for Name attribute the **domain** could be string of length 30, while for UIN would be 9-digit integers.
+Each entity set also has a **primary key**, which is an attribute whose value is used to uniquely identify each record (or) entity in the set, e.g. UIN .A list of attributes whose values are unique for each entity is known as **candidate key**, e.g. UIN, NetID and email.

 ![rdbms_2](../fig/rdbms_image_2.PNG)

 ## RELATIONSHIP:
 A  relationship  helps  define  the  relation  between  different  entities  i.e.  how  an  entity  is related   to   another.
 Consider   an   organization   which   has   two   entity   sets,   Employee   and Department.
 The relationship between them would be “works in” as in employee “works in” a department.
-Information about the relationship is referred to as descriptive attributes.
+Information about the relationship is referred to as **descriptive attributes**.

-Relationship set is a collection of relationships of the same type.
+**Relationship set** is a collection of relationships of the same type.
 For e.g. Employee E1 works in Department  D1  is  a  relationship,  while Employees    E2,  E3,  E5,  E6  works in  Department  D2  is  a relationship set (since it is  a collection of relationships).

 A relationship set is represented in a diamond